gauraviiitg/mini_llvm/README.md

 ### 6) Link the LLVM Pass to Create a Shared Library:
 clang++ -shared -o MemoryAnalysisPass.so MemoryAnalysisPass.o llvm-config --ldflags

-### 7) Run the LLVM Pass:   # may not work due to changes in the pass manager, skip to step 8 if : https://groups.google.com/g/llvm-dev/c/kQYV9dCAfSg?pli=1
+### 7) Run the LLVM Pass:   # may not work due to changes in the pass manager, skip to step 8 if "could not find pass" error occurs [click to learn more about the bug](https://groups.google.com/g/llvm-dev/c/kQYV9dCAfSg?pli=1)
 opt -load ./MemoryAnalysisPass.so -memory-analysis-pass < optimized_example.ll > /dev/null

 ### 8) Run the LLVM Pass with Legacy Pass Manager Enabled: